-Committee Decisions and functions delegated to the Committee Reference Audit and Risk Assurance Committee Assure systems for internal control Audit and Risk Assurance Committee Review any failures to comply with the standing orders / temporary suspension of the standing orders V ļ Audit and Risk Assurance Committee Approve arrangements for the Information Governance Management Framework Data and Security Protection Toolkit Audit and Risk Assurance Committee Agree the external auditor fee following recommendation of 'market value' by the Chief Finance Officer' V Finance and Investment Committee Approve arrangements for the discharge of the ICB's statutory financial duties NHS Financial Framework: ICB and System Business Finance Rules.
-Finance and Investment Committee Ratify proposals for the acquisition or disposal of property v • Finance and Investment Committee Approve the agreement and monitoring of the annual procurement plan Finance and Investment Committee Approve banking arrangements Primary Care Commissioning and Assurance Committee Exercise clinical commissioning decisions as they relate to primary care.
-Primary Care Commissioning and Assurance Committee Decisions to procure primary care contracts
+Committee Decisions and functions delegated to the Committee Reference Audit and Risk Assurance Committee Assure systems for internal control.
+Audit and Risk Assurance Committee Review any failures to comply with the standing orders / temporary suspension of the standing orders.
+Audit and Risk Assurance Committee Approve arrangements for the Information Governance Management Framework.
+Data and Security Protection Toolkit Audit and Risk Assurance Committee Agree the external auditor fee following recommendation of 'market value' by the Chief Finance Officer'.
+Finance and Investment Committee Approve arrangements for the discharge of the ICB's statutory financial duties.
+NHS Financial Framework: ICB and System Business Finance Rules.
+Finance and Investment Committee Ratify proposals for the acquisition or disposal of property.
+Finance and Investment Committee Approval of strategic investment to business cases when seeking additional budget outside approved annual allocation.
+Finance and Investment Committee Approve the agreement and monitoring of the annual Procurement Plan.
+Finance and Investment Committee Approve banking arrangements.
+Primary Care Commissioning and Assurance Committee Exercise clinical commissioning decisions as they relate to primary care.
+Primary Care Commissioning and Assurance Committee Decisions to procure primary care contracts.